- Car Shipping Europe

 - Get your car serviced to ensure that it’s in good condition before your ship a car to Europe.

-- Remove all personal items if you’re shipping car to Europe using the RoRo method (FAQ #5).
+- Remove all personal items if you’re transporting car to Europe using the RoRo method (FAQ #5).
 If you’ve chosen the shipping container method for vehicle shipping, you will be allowed to leave non-hazardous goods inside.

 - Leave all standard car equipment (spare tire, emergency kit, etc.)